 GIFs, not being a true video format, only supports 256 colors.
 This means that while they might work well for simpler images or animations, others that involve many shades, or gradients will be displayed in a compromized quality.

 In addition to the limited color palette, GIFs generally tend to have a higher file size than modern video counterparts.
 File sizes can be cut down by optimizing your GIFS but this comes at the expense of frame rate and number of colors: the lower the number of each, the better your GIF will perform but the wrose it could potentially look.

 As GIFs are techically image files, they have not buffering capability, and as such must load fully in the end-users browser before they can play.
 For high-speed connections, this is rarely a problem, but for visitors browsing in low-speed areas, this could lead to an incomplete, or negative end-user experience.

-Video comes in a variety of formats but iPaper only supports the MP4 format.
+Video comes in a variety of formats but iPaper only supports the MP4 and WebM formats.

 When to use Video

 Quality output with full color range is important

 Both MP4 and WebM are lossy compression formats.
 Each compression means loss of quality

 Videos have to be adapted to lower resolutions for mobile view